 During her term of office Adato effected a breakthrough in the organizational culture of the IPS.
-She appointed women as commanders of seven of the country’s twenty-one prisons, promoted another to be the first woman officer with the rank of brigadier general and posted others to significant positions.
+She appointed women as commanders of seven of the country’s 21 prisons, promoted another to be the first woman officer with the rank of brigadier general, and posted others to significant positions.

 In 1976 Adato married Joseph Paz (1953–2002), a mathematics teacher, with whom she had a daughter, Galit (b.
 1977) and whom she divorced in 1980.
 In 1984 she married Yehoshua (Shuki) Adato (b.
 1955), a restaurant manager and electronic engineer.
 The couple have a daughter, Adi (b.
 1985), and a son, Ziv (b.
 1987).